Fool me once, fool me twice.

 Eilish doesn’t mention guns and Martinis.
 Eilish flips the Bond song trope to frame Bond as the trapped bird looking back, rather than the familiar female voice kicking herself for falling in love with a spy.
 And Eilish doesn’t just rhyme.
 As her 2019 summer anthem ‘Bad Guy’ proved, she instead alliterates (‘the blood you bleed is just the blood you owe‘), she uses syllables to bridge the pace and change of key – and she has a skill of separating her breathy tones from Zimmer’s ever dominant Bond strings.
 Whilst the song reaches for those more familiar Bond tropes when it possibly doesn’t need to – and there is always a difference between formulaic and classic – Eilish navigates Zimmer’s orchestra with ease, keeping her vocals and their melancholic story centre-stage throughout.
 Ultimately, the track’s greatest strength is how it totally remains a Billie Eilish number cut from the same baggy clothed cloth of ‘When I Was Older’, ‘Ocean Eyes’ and ‘Everything I Wanted’.
 Every Bond song should first and foremost remain a product of their performer or performers.
 ‘No Time to Die’ holds that Eilish sense of a twilight drive through LA or – with the help here of Zimmer’s end credit sunsets – a railroad lament loaded with window-gazing reflection, passing telegraph wires and John Ford canyons.
 It is possibly a stronger departure from the Bond song formula than at first appears.

 There’s just no time to die.

-No Time to Die is released globally from November 2020.
+No Time to Die plans to release globally from April 2021.

 Billie Eilish’s ‘No Time to Die’ is released via Interscope Records / The Darkroom / Universal Music Group.